Flying Tuition & Advice

 The instructors are all competent flyers and are approved to act as an instructor by ‘The Club Committee’.
 They offer their time free of charge, but please bear in mind, that they are not available all the time and do like to fly their own models too.

-The club has 2 fixed wing training aeroplanes, which can be made available to any new members or prospective new members who wish to have a try at flying before making any purchase of a plane or equipment.
+The club has 2 fixed wing training aircraft, which can be made available to any new members or prospective new members who wish to have a try at flying before making any purchase of a plane or equipment.
 The aircraft are set up with two transmitters, utilising the buddy facility (this will be explained and demonstrated).
 We have the necessary leads to connect to most Spektrum, JR and Futaba radio systems, to utilise the buddy system for your own model.

 The club tries to make use of the buddy box system wherever possible to teach new members to fly.
 The buddy box system allows 2 transmitters to be connected together (one master and one slave transmitter), allowing the instructor to take control of the model quickly when needed.
 The system will be fully explained and demonstrated to any new members wishing to utilise it (it’s a lot easier and safer than trying to snatch a transmitter from a learner who has got into difficulties).